jackieluc/lighthouselabs-coding-challenge/README.md

 ## Challenge 12
 The weekend lighthouse operator isn't as smart as you are, and sometimes tells the Lighthouse9000™ system to do invalid things, causing the repairman to have to come out and fix the lighthouse.
 Upgrade the lightCell() method so that if an invalid cell is passed in, it returns false.
 (Example: lightCell('Z3'); would return false as would lightCell('A11');)

+## Challenge 13
+Environment Canada has called and wants a report sent to them of all the rocks and currents in your grid, for use in their latest map.

+Write a function called allRocks() which when called will return an array of the coordinates of all the rocks in your grid.
+(Example: allRocks() should return ['D1', 'E3', 'F3', 'E4', 'F4', 'B8', 'H8', 'B9', 'B10'])

+Write a function called allCurrents() which, when called, will return an array of the coordinates of all the strong currents in your grid.
+(Example: allCurrents() should return ['E2', 'C8', 'D8', 'D9', 'E9', 'E10', 'F10'])